dnhkng/GlaDOS/README.md

 ## Help Section

 1. If you have an error about packages or files not being found, make sure you have the whisper and llama binaries in the respective submodules folders!
-They are empy by default, and you manually have to add the binaries as described above!
+They are empty by default, and you manually have to add the binaries as described above!

 2. Make sure you are using the right Llama-3 Model!
 I have made Llama-3 8B, with the quantization Q6_K the default.
 You might need to redownload the model if you don't have `Meta-Llama-3-8B-Instruct-Q6_K.gguf` in your models folder!

 3. If you have limited VRAM, you can save 3Gb by using downloading a [highly quantised IQ3_XS model](https://huggingface.co/bartowski/Meta-Llama-3-8B-Instruct-GGUF/resolve/main/Meta-Llama-3-8B-Instruct-IQ3_XS.gguf?download=true) and moving it to the models folder.
-If you do this, modifiy the `glados_config.yaml` to modify the model used: `model_path: "./models/Meta-Llama-3-8B-Instruct-IQ3_XS.gguf"`
+If you do this, modify the `glados_config.yaml` to modify the model used: `model_path: "./models/Meta-Llama-3-8B-Instruct-IQ3_XS.gguf"`

 4. If you find you are getting stuck in loops, as GLaDOS is hearing herself speak, you have two options:
    1. Solve this by upgrading your hardware.
 You need to you either headphone, so she can't physically hear herself speak, or a conference-style room microphone/speaker.
 These have hardware sound cancellation, and prevent these loops.